GenIE: Generative Information Extraction: Introduction

 Alternatively, some works have focused on a simpler syntactic task: open information extraction (oIE), which produces free-form triplets from texts.
 In this setup, the entities and relations are not grounded in a KB and, usually, do not represent facts~\citep{gashteovski-etal-2020-aligning}.
 As oIE triplets contain only surface relations, they have ambiguous semantics, making them hard to use in downstream tasks~\citep{BroscheitGA17} if not first aligned with a KB~\citep{gashteovski-etal-2020-aligning}.
-In practice, oIE often consists of structured sub-string selection as a way to simplify sentences.
-Therefore, it has recently been framed as an end-to-end sequence-to-sequence problem with great success~\citep{rebel, regen}.
-Indeed, such autoregressive formulations can exploit pre-trained language knowledge from a base transformer~\citep{bert}.
-For example, some tokens can be more easily recognized as possible entities or relations thanks to pre-training information.
+Since, in practice, oIE often consists of structured substring selection, it has recently been framed as an end-to-end sequence-to-sequence problem with great success~\citep{huguet-cabot-navigli-2021-rebel-relation, dognin-etal-2021-regen}.
+Indeed, such autoregressive formulations can exploit the language knowledge already encoded in pre-trained transformers~\citep{devlin-etal-2019-bert}.
+For example, some tokens can be more easily recognized as possible entities or relations thanks to the pre-training information.